phpman > man > gitremote-helpers(7)

 Produces a fast-import stream which imports the current value of the named ref.
 It may

 additionally import other refs as needed to construct the history efficiently.
-The
+The script

-from the "refspec" capability to the name of the ref.
+"refspec" capability to the name of the ref.

 Especially useful for interoperability with a foreign versioning system.

-Just like push, a batch sequence of one or more import is terminated with a blank
+Just like push, a batch sequence of one or more import is terminated with a blank line.

-line.
 For each batch of import, the remote helper should produce a fast-import stream

 terminated by a done command.